achuang2718/ciceroSeq2Yaml/README.md

 Solution source files are included for modification and manual builds in Visual Studio.

 ## Dependencies
-Uses YamlDotNet library from NuGet.
+Uses YamlDotNet library from NuGet, as well as the pre-built DataStructures.dll and dotMath.dll from https://akeshet.github.io/Cicero-Word-Generator/.